InvestigateSafety/SwattingRegistry/README.md

 Long term implementation goal: transfer ownership of site to FBI or DHS domain would be swattingregistry.gov with a contract with Code for America (software development), Axon (intergration), Mark43 (intergration), Rave,

+# Hybird Open Source and Closed Source Strategy

+Intergrations are in closed source repos one repo per intergration and owned jointly by the vendor and ulimiately Code for America (if CA agrees to take over development).

+# Components

 Combination of:

 * Opt-in registry: household model written, non household like gamer's business location is needed